zeinabaliakbari/code-tagproject/README.md

 ## Project Overview

-this project has two parts include:
+This project has two parts, which are:
-1.  converting files with formats XML and json to CSV
+1. Convert files with XML and json formats to CSV
-2. creating a dictionary to make csv file into specif style as a Dicom Anonymization profile
+2. Create a dictionary to convert csv file to specific style as anonymous Dicom profile

 ## Methodology